Sarthakgit98/CompilerNotes/ReadMe.md

 There are no notes for lecture 1.
 Lecture 17 missed
+Lecture 24 missed

-Lectures done so far: 21
+Lectures done so far: 24